-Migrant Tenure Abroad and the Differential Impact of Remittances for Entrepreneurship in Developing Countries
+Migrant Tenure and the Venture Investment Use of Remittances to Developing Countries

 Keywords: entrepreneurship, developing countries, migrants, remittances, social identity, agency, tenure

 JEL Classification: F22, F23, F65, G24, J15, J16, M13, O16, O43